 An international applicant is anyone who is not a U.S. citizen or permanent resident at the time of application.
-International students are encouraged to submit their application as early as possible (recommended deadline of Nov.
-15) to allow ample time to apply for a student visa if admitted to the program.
+International students are encouraged to submit their application as early as possible to allow ample time to apply for a student visa if admitted to the program.
 International applicants must submit all required materials in order for their application to be considered complete.
 In addition, they must also submit a course-by-course credential evaluation if they studied outside of the United States as well as an English language test if not a native English speaker.

 Students who completed coursework outside of the United States must submit a professional, course-by-course credential evaluation of their official transcripts.
 This evaluation must be performed by a professional credential evaluator, with the report sent directly from the evaluator to the McIntire School of Commerce at one of the addresses below.
 International applications will not be considered complete without the course-by-course credential evaluation; no exceptions are made.

 International applicants completing a three-year bachelor's degree will be considered for admission if deemed equivalent by a professional credential evaluator.
 For students studying in India, for example, WES' equivalency policy is detailed here.

 English Language Test

 Much of a student’s time in the McIntire School of Commerce is spent collaborating, discussing, and presenting work orally as well as in writing.
 As a result, a high level of oral and written English communication skills are required of all students.